John Augustus Stone: Works

-None of them enjoyed Metamora's success, although in 1842 John Quincy Adams took his granddaughter Maria Louisa Adams (1828-1859) to see The Knight of the Golden Fleece or the Yankee in Spain which he considered to be "dead shot", i.e. highly accurate, precise, or unerring.
+Of these, the most notable is Knight of the Golden Fleece, featuring famous Yankee actor George Handel Hill as a fish out of water in romanticized Spain.
+Unfortunately, the script was never printed and does not survive.
+In 1842 John Quincy Adams took his granddaughter Maria Louisa Adams (1828-1859) to see Knight of the Golden Fleece which he considered to be "dead shot", i.e. highly accurate, precise, or unerring.

 Legacy

 His very popular 1829 play Metamora; or, The Last of the Wampanoags had a stage run over 60 years.
 This play inspired four new Midwestern towns to adopt the name Metamora: Metamora, Ohio, in the 1830s, Metamora Township, Michigan, in 1838 after the 1836-1837 Toledo War caused the removal of Metamora from Michigan Territory to Ohio, Metamora, Indiana, also in 1838, and Metamora, Illinois, in 1845.